 The underlying mathematical model of Rasch analyses deals with the probabilistic relation between any item's difficulty and any person's ability (Bond & Fox, 2007).
 When a person's ability exceeds an item's difficulty level, the person is more likely to give the correct answer rather than the incorrect answer to that item.
 When an item's difficulty level exceeds a person's ability, that person is more likely to give an incorrect rather than correct answer to that item.
-When a person's ability is equal to an item's difficulty level, the probability of giving correct/incorrect answer is set at 50 percent.
+When a person's ability level, the probability of giving correct/incorrect answer is set at 50 percent.